 Sphere Theory is a theory that the universe is made of spheres that are made of spheres perhaps indefinitely.
 It is the discontinuities in the spheres that give rise to imperfection and make the universe interesting.
 The equations, so far have shown the forces from elementary charge, weak charge, and gravity.
 This paper shows the building of the equation for the unit strong force.
 The unit strong force is the force of one strong force carrier at its closest interaction.
-The unit strong force has a very short distance of action as the attraction loops back on itself very quickly due to its extreme strength.
+The unit strong force has a very short distance of action as the attraction loops back on itself very quickly due to its extreme strength that basically pulls apart space and makes new quarks.
 The equation developed herein is only for the force at its closest interaction, which is strong enough to hold the protons and neutrons and other nucleons together within the nucleus of the atom.
-An article from Nature "The pressure distribution inside the proton"[1] states the peak pressure is on the order of 10^35 Pascals.
-This peak pressure can be converted to a force, which the other proposes it mostly due to the strong force.
+An article from Nature "The pressure distribution inside the proton"[1] states the peak pressure is on the order of 10^{35} Pascals.
+This peak pressure can be converted to a force, which the author proposes is mostly due to the strong force.